 - a.
-For the years ended December 31, 2023 and 2022, the guaranteed notes received by the Group for project performance guarantees and ensure payment claims, etc. were NTD 27,372 thousand and NTD 43,659 thousand, respectively. - b.
-On December 31, 2023 and 2022, the customer was injured by using Tree Stand products and filed a lawsuit against the subsidiary THUSA for damages.
+For the years ended December 31, 2024 and 2023, the guaranteed notes received by the Group for project performance guarantees and ensure payment claims, etc. were NTD 85,717 thousand and NTD 27,372 thousand, respectively. - b.
+As of December 31, 2024 and 2023, the Group had issued performance guarantee promissory notes in the amounts of NTD10,000 thousand and NTD0 thousand, respectively, in connection with sales contracts entered into with customers. - c.
+On December 31, 2024 and 2023, the customer was injured by using Tree Stand products and filed a lawsuit against the subsidiary THUSA for damages.
 T.H.USA has purchased product liability insurance for this product and already hired a lawyer to deal with this lawsuit.
-However, as of the publication date of the consolidated financial statements, the final outcome of this lawsuit was still unknown, and it was not probable to estimate the exact amount of possible compensation. - (X.) Significant Disaster Losses: None. - (XI.)
-Significant Events after the Balance Sheet Date: None.
+However, as of the publication date of the consolidated financial statements, the final outcome of this lawsuit was still unknown, and it was not probable to estimate the exact amount of possible compensation. - d.
+Significant capital expenditures contracted but not yet incurred: - As of December 31, 2024 and 2023, the Group had entered into a construction contract with Lee Ming Construction Co., Ltd. for the development of an office and residential building located in Yongsin Section, Nantun District, with a total contract amount of NTD314,286 thousand.
+As of those dates, payments made under the contract amounted to NTD88,571 thousand and NTD0 thousand, respectively. - As of December 31, 2024 and 2023, the Group had also signed a commissioned construction and urban renewal implementation agreement with Formosa Plastics Construction Corporation for the Formosa Taipei Building urban renewal project.
+The total commissioned construction fee was NTD595,271 thousand, and payments made under the agreement amounted to NTD89,291 thousand and NT\$0 thousand, respectively.